KwasekLab/AquacultureLab/index.md

 {% capture text %}

-Our research stands on the four research pillars that our lab represents: nutritional and environmental programming, gut healing, and larval nutrition.
+Our projects stand on the four research pillars that our lab represents: nutritional and environmental programming, gut healing, and larval nutrition.

 {%
   include button.html